Don Lind: Personal life

 Lind married Kathleen Maughan of Logan, Utah, with whom he had seven children.
 STS-51-B was two decades after son David's stomach aches from fear of appearing on television like the families of other astronauts, such as neighbors James Irwin and Edgar Mitchell.
 Kathleen said before the mission that "For our family, I think we're better off now without the publicity" as space travel became more common.

-Lind served as a member of the lay ecclesiastical hierarchy of the Church of Jesus Christ of Latter-day Saints.
+Throughout his adult life, Lind served as a member of the lay ecclesiastical hierarchy of the Church of Jesus Christ of Latter-day Saints.
 He served as a missionary in the Northeastern United States before graduating from college (1950–52), and after STS-51-B spoke in General Conference about his experience.
 He and his wife Kathleen served as public affairs missionaries in the Europe West Area of the Church, as temple missionaries in the Nauvoo Illinois Temple, and, respectively, as a counselor and an assistant matron in the presidency of the Portland Oregon Temple.
+During his Astronaut Corps service, Lind frequently spoke at LDS Church events throughout the United States.

 Lind's wife Kathleen died on June 12, 2022.

 Lind died on August 30, 2022, in Logan, Utah, with many of his children and grandchildren at his bedside.
 His funeral was planned for September 10 in Smithfield.